LuemmelSec/LuemmelSec.github.io/_posts/2023-01-14-gaylord-M-FOCker-ready-to-pwn-your-MIFARE-tags.md

 <img src="/images/2023-01-14/pm3_sandwich.png">
 <img src="/images/2023-01-14/pm3_sandwich2.png">

-As you can see, I unscrewed the LF antenna as well as the two "front" screws, so I can place the tag "underneath" the HF antenna and approach the reader as close as possible.
+As you can see, I unscrewed the LF antenna as well as the two "front" screws, so I can place the tag closer to the HF antenna and approach the reader as close as possible.

 ```
 hf 14a sniff -rc